kachkaev/traefik/docs/configuration/tracing.md

     #
     samplingParam = 1.0

-    # LocalAgentHostPort instructs reporter to send spans to jaeger-agent at this address
+    # Local Agent Host Port instructs reporter to send spans to jaeger-agent at this address
     #
     # Default: "127.0.0.1:6832"
     #